 Atatürk Museum, Thessaloniki

-The building was restored in 1981 and repainted its original pink color.
-Most of the furniture inside is authentic.
-The first floor features a reception room, a sitting room, Kemal's mother's room, and the kitchen.
-On the second floor, visitors will find the actual room where Kemal was born.
-Another room on the second floor features some of Kemal's personal effects: his formal dress, smoking requisites, cutlery, cups, and other items.
+The museum underwent restoration in 1981, during which it was repainted its original pink hue.
+Much of the furniture on display inside is authentic, offering visitors a glimpse into the past.
+The first floor showcases various rooms including a reception area, a sitting room, Kemal's mother's room, and the kitchen.
+On the second floor, visitors can view the actual room where Kemal was born, along with another room exhibiting some of his personal belongings such as formal attire, smoking accessories, utensils, cups, and more.

-The building was restored in 1981 and repainted its original pink color.
-Most of the furniture inside is authentic.
-The first floor features a reception room, a sitting room, Kemal's mother's room, and the kitchen.
-On the second floor, visitors will find the actual room where Kemal was born.
-Another room on the second floor features some of Kemal's personal effects: his formal dress, smoking requisites, cutlery, cups, and other items.
+The museum underwent restoration in 1981, during which it was repainted its original pink hue.
+Much of the furniture on display inside is authentic, offering visitors a glimpse into the past.
+The first floor showcases various rooms including a reception area, a sitting room, Kemal's mother's room, and the kitchen.
+On the second floor, visitors can view the actual room where Kemal was born, along with another room exhibiting some of his personal belongings such as formal attire, smoking accessories, utensils, cups, and more.

 Atatürk Museum on Map